Published On: Nov 14 2013 05:02:11 PM CSTUpdated On: Nov 16 2015 01:00:00 AM CST

 Dondre T. Whitfield played Robert Foreman, Vanessa's boyfriend, appearing in six episodes of the show between 1985 and 1987.
 Robert was immortalized when Vanessa uttered his name for Stevie Wonder to sample on his keyboard in a guest appearance.

-Whitfield had a starring role in the short-lived sitcom "Between Brothers" and played Terrence Frye on the soap opera "All My Children" from 1991 to 1994.
+Whitfield (seen here with his wife, actress Salli Richardson-Whitfield, at the 2015 BET Awards) had a starring role in the short-lived sitcom "Between Brothers" and played Terrence Frye on the soap opera "All My Children" from 1991 to 1994.
 He has also had minor roles in movies like "White Man's Burden," "The Salon" and "Mr. 3000," and in TV series such as "The Jamie Foxx Show," "Martin," "Girlfriends," "Ghost Whisperer," "CSI: Miami," "Eureka" and "Cold Case."
-Most recently he has had recurring roles on the ABC Family drama "Make It or Break It" (pictured) and the primetime soap opera "Mistresses."
+Most recently he has had recurring roles on the ABC Family drama "Make It or Break It" and the primetime soap opera "Mistresses."
 He also had 2014 cameo on the TV series "Hart of Dixie," playing Lt.
 Governor Alex Byrd.

 Wallace Shawn, best known for movies like "My Dinner with Andre," "The Princess Bride" and "Clueless," played Jeff Engels, the Huxtables' neighbor.
 He made appearances in four episodes of the series between 1987 and 1991.

-Shawn is also known for voicing the character of Rex in the "Toy Story" movies and has recent roles in movies such as "Admission," "Kit Kittredge: An American Girl" and "Furry Vengeance," and in TV shows like "Gossip Girl" (pictured), "Eureka," "The L Word" and "The Good Wife."
+Shawn is also known for voicing the character of Rex in the "Toy Story" movies and has had recent roles in movies such as "Admission," "Kit Kittredge: An American Girl" and "Furry Vengeance," and in TV shows like "Gossip Girl," "Eureka," "The L Word" and "The Good Wife."